- Arrival and departure:

 - Site limits:

-- Site limits are 350fps for all full and semi-automatic weapons as well as pistols and shotguns, and 500fps for bolt-action single shot rifles, measured with .20g BB’s - these are absolute limits not figures to aim for.
+- Site limits are 350fps for all full and semi-automatic weapons (except locked-semi DMRs which are limited to 450fps) as well as pistols and shotguns, and 500fps for bolt-action single shot rifles, measured with .20g BB’s - these are absolute limits not figures to aim for.

 - All guns will be chronoed each day, with .20g BB’s - we will provide magazines loaded with 0.20g ammo.